Mizo chieftainship: Sailo migration

 Lallula established the settlement of Zopui upon leaving Selesih and wished to expand it.
 As a result, c.
 1754 Lallula approached the village of Siakeng under Chief Mangngula.
 An ultimatum was given to surrender and join his village but Mangngula refused.
 As a result, Lallula raided the village and took the captives to settle in Zopui.
 With the growth of Zopui, Lallula turned his focus to the Thlanrawn in the east, who were demanding tributes and threatening raids.
 Lallula invited Chief Thanchhuma of the Thlanrawn under the false promise of tributes with their delegates and champion warriors.
 Under the hospitality of zu, the Thlanrawn chief and delegates were intoxicated and asleep.
 At midnight, Lallula sounded the gong and massacred the defenceless, drunk Thlanrawn warriors.
 He captured Thanchhuma and his upa Phunthanga, paraded them in shame and humiliated them.
 The Thlanrawn massacre was immortalized in song by Lallula, who composed it himself.
 However, the event led Lallula to fear reprisal from the Thlanrawn, and he migrated west.
 Migrating west, Lallula placed his adopted brother Rorehlova as a buffer chief between the Pawi and him, who was a Fanai.
 Lallula eventually, during migration, joined his uncle Laltuaka in his village of Sabualah.
 The settlement grew with 10 chiefs of 3 families.
 Lallula organized a raid on the Pawi.
 However, Laltuaka and his family objected, and the raid failed.
 Lallula returned north and fought with the Zadeng chiefs.
 His rule was expanded, and the Zadengs were severely weakened as Sailo rule emerged in the north and central Lushai hills.
 As a result, the Lusei dialect of Duhlien became standardized in the Lushai Hills.

 Hmar groups established in Eastern Mizoram were pushed Northwards by the Palian and Sailo chiefs who migrated away from Chin aggression.
 Other established clans, such as the Pangs, Dawlawng, and Mirawngs, were scattered.
-The legacy of Hmar settlements is seen in eastern Mizoram, where villages are named after groups such as the Biate, Zote, Dawngawn, and Thiak.
+The legacy of Hmar settlements is seen in eastern Mizoram, where villages are named after groups such as the Biate, Zote, Dawngawn, Khawbung, Vangchhia, Khawzawl and Thiak.
 The Lushai clans managed to assimilate smaller clans such as the Chawte, Chongthu, Hnamte, Khiangte and Ngente while other clans like the Fanai, Ralte, Paite and Rangte maintained individualities.
 Other groups such as the Thadou were forced to migrate north to Cachar.